 Once the backup is done, you can browse the USB drive you chose to save the system image and you’ll notice something familiar, you will find the good old WindowsImageBackup folder, the .xml and .vhdx files, like you used to see in the “Backup and Restore” feature in Windows 7.

-How to restore Windows 8.1 from image backup
+How to restore Windows 8.1 system image backup

 Now the most important instructions are how to actually take this full backup and restore Windows 8.1.